gitknul/analytics-essentials/doc/mixpanel_setup.md

 They will be remembered for the duration of the session.
 Even if the user navigates to a different page, the UTM tags will be added to new events.

 ## Mixpanel users

+TODO how to handle reset mixpanel user

+## Event naming conventions

+TODO - how to name events

 ## Event types